saleha456/Group1Project1/README.md

 ![boxplot](Images/BoxPlot_allyears.png)

-ANOVA Test of Ethanol Consumption by Year
+**ANOVA Test of Ethanol Consumption by Year**
 ![ANOVA](Images/screenshot_ANOVA.png)

+The change in ethanol consumption is significant from year to year.

 Correlation of alcohol consumption and mortality types